natarajmb/spring-ai-intro/README.md

 27. Uttar Pradesh - Lucknow
 28. Uttarakhand - Dehradun
 ```
+> [!NOTE]
-_Note: This isn't exact list, as it doesn't show union territory.
+> This isn't exact list, as it doesn't show union territory.
 Some models are more accurate, hence you need to
-try out the model that works best for your use-case_
+> try out the model that works best for your use-case.

 Try the query
 ```shell